-The EU proposes a driverless driver’s test that is pretty good — Waymo, Cruise, Gatik etc, would fail it
+The EU proposes a driverless driver’s test that has significant issues but would still stop Waymo, Cruise, Gatik etc

 Where we in the US not only have ZERO laws or standards for a driverless system to be properly certified or licensed, the EU just put out a pretty good draft.
 And we not only have no standard we allow the AV maker to determine what to test, how to test it, to certify they passed and provide ZERO information on the test itself or detailed results.
 They simply self-certify the fox built and tested the hen house properly.

 I go into that more in my article here

 The dangerous, undefined, undisclosed, self-certification and licensing of driverless vehicles